Garden Brick Wall Cost in 2024

 Step 3 - Mix the Mortar

 Mortar can be made by using one-part cement to five parts soft sand with a plasticiser.
 You can mix mortar either by hand or with a cement mixer on a level surface, and it should be used within two hours of making it.
-It’s important to be safe by wearing safety goggles and a mask with any form of equipment.
+It’s important to be safe and wear appropriate PPE — such as safety goggles, a mask, and anything else you think is appropriate.

 Step 4 - Lay the Bricks